drbean/curriculum/conversation/work/slides.md

 [https://web.nuu.edu.tw/~greg/conversation/work/soundfile/dickson.mp3](https://web.nuu.edu.tw/~greg/conversation/work/soundfile/dickson.mp3)

-## Conversation about Dee Dickson and women electricians
+## Conversation about Dee Dickson and women electricians {.allowframebreaks}

 One: What do you think about working as an electrician?